wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your product options under the "Products" menu
 4. Assign product options to your products
+5. If you're running on WP e-Commerce 3.8.6 or below, make the required changes to your theme file - see here for details: http://getshopped.org/forums/topic/simple-product-options/#post-221481

 == Frequently Asked Questions ==